Motzorongo Plantation Company: Motzorongo was marketed as a "Co-Operative Society."

 This image was reinforced by its board members including Prof. Edgar Young Mullins, president of the Southern Baptist Theological Seminary, who lent the company the prestige and moral credibility of one of the most respected theological voices in the country.
 Mullins' name assured religious conservatives that this was a serious, respectable venture, one worthy of trust.
 Alongside him was Rev. H. Henkel, a well known German Lutheran minister, whose presence signaled the company's appeal to German immigrant communities and faith-based communities.
-At the center was Dr. Parkyn, whose network of New Thought followers and emphasis on collective progress gave the project its idealistic energy and broad public appeal.
+At the center was Parkyn, whose network of New Thought followers and emphasis on collective progress gave the project its idealistic energy and broad public appeal.